WordPress/create-block-theme/readme.txt

 This plugin allows you to:

+- Create a blank theme
+- Create a new theme based on the currently active theme
+- Create a child theme of the active parent theme
-- Create a new theme, blank theme, child theme or style variation.
+- Create a new style variation

+All newly created themes or style variations will include changes made within the WordPress Editor.

+This plugin also makes several changes to the contents of an exported theme, including:

+- Adds all images used in templates to the theme's `assets` folder.
+- Ensures the block markup used in templates and patterns is export-ready.
+- Ensures most strings used in templates and patterns are translate-ready.

 The plugin is development only — not intended for use on production websites, but used as a tool to create new themes.

 = Step 1 – Setup =
 Install and activate the [Create Block Theme](https://wordpress.org/plugins/create-block-theme) plugin.

-In the WordPress Admin Dashboard, under Appearance there will be a new page called:
+There will be a new panel accessible from the WordPress Editor, which you can open by clicking on a new icon to the right of the "Save" button, at the top of the Editor.

-- Create Block Theme
+1. Create Block Theme panel in the WordPress Editor

 = Step 2 – Style Customizations =
-Make changes to your site styles and templates using the Site Editor.
+Make changes to your site styles, fonts and templates using the Editor.

 = Step 3 – Export =
-Still in the WordPress dashboard, navigate to "Appearance" -> "Create Block Theme" section.
-Select one of the available options and then, if necessary, add the details for the theme here.
+Still in the WordPress Editor, navigate to the Create Block Theme menu at the top of the Editor.

+To simply save recent changes made in the Editor to the currently active theme or export the theme:

+- Select "Save Changes" to save any recent changes to the currently active theme.
+- Select "Export Zip" to export the theme as a zip file.

+To edit the theme metadata:

+- Select "Theme Info" to edit the metadata for the theme.
 These details will be used in the style.css file.

+2. Theme Info editing panel in the WordPress Editor

+To create a new theme, child theme, or style variation, select "Create Theme" to access the following options for the currently active theme:

+- "Clone Theme" to create a copy of the active theme.
-Click "Generate” button, to save the theme.
+- "Create Child Theme" to create a child theme of the active theme.
+- "Create Theme Variation" to create a style variation.
+- "Export Theme" to export the theme as a zip file.
+- "Export Child Theme" to export a child of the currently active theme as a zip file.
+- "Create Blank Theme" to create a new, blank theme with no styles or templates.

+3. Create Theme panel in the WordPress Editor

+To inspect the active theme's theme.json contents:

+- Select "Inspect Theme JSON"

+4. theme.json inspector in the WordPress Editor

+To install and uninstall fonts:

+- Install and activate a font from any source using the WordPress Font Library.
+- Select "Save Changes" to save all of the active fonts to the currently active theme.
+These fonts will then be activated in the theme and deactivated in the system (and may be safely deleted from the system).
+- Any fonts that are installed in the theme that have been deactivated with the WordPress Font Library will be removed from the theme.

+Many of these options are also available under the older, deprecated Create Block Theme page under Appearance > Create Block Theme.

+5. Page under Appearance > Create Block Theme

 == Frequently Asked Questions ==